RonanMarrinan/Latin102Portfolio/translation2.md

 The cenatur, having lifted Deianira in the river, wanted to violate her.

-When Hercules interviened and when Deianira begged for her protection, he pierced Nessum❓ with his arrows.
+When Hercules interviened and when Deianira begged for her protection, he pierced Nessus with his arrows.

 That❓, as he died, he❓ knew the arrows were soaked with the powerful poison of Hydrae❓ Lernaeae, haven taken off the blood❌, he gave it to Deianira and said it was a love charm.